prabhakarpandey76/eodhd/README.txt

-This application makes use EOD financial data from EODHD platform and generates breakouts, fibnonacci retracements, other candle pattern setup. for collaborations reach : cypruswebbuilders at gmail got com
+This application makes use EOD financial data from EODHD platform and generates breakouts, fibnonacci retracements, other candle pattern setup. for collaborations reach : cypruswebbuilders at gmail dot com